Paleo Lemon Chicken with Capers

 I use citrus peel a lot in my recipes — it's pretty much my secret weapon ingredient.
 Like I recently made this and this with lime zest, and this with lemon zest.
 I love it because it lends the nice, citrusy flavor without adding more acid from the actual fruit.
 However, in most recipes (like this easy lemon chicken recipe) I use both the zest and the juice because why the hell not?!

-Before we get to the recipe, I have to just warn you that this recipe is reaaaaaallly easy.
+Before we get to the instructions, I have to just warn you that this recipe is reaaaaaallly easy.
 Almost too easy.

 It's probably one of the most simple dinner recipes on Worthy Pause, but that doesn't mean it tastes simple.
 It just allows the few ingredients to party together without being interrupted by stronger flavors or bolder spices that I often play with.